ELIXIR-IIB-training/Docker_and_Reproducibility/2019-Docker_and_Reproducibility_Torino_cra.md

 <br>

 ### Organisers
-- [**Raffaele Calogero**](https://elixir-iib-training.github.io/website/instructors/raffaele_calogero.html) - Dep. of Molecular Biotechnology and Health Sciences, University of Torino, IT
+- **Raffaele Calogero** - Dep. of Molecular Biotechnology and Health Sciences, University of Torino, IT
-- [**Marco Chiapello**]() - Institute for Sustainable Plant Protection of the National Research Council of Italy (CNR)
+- **Marco Chiapello** - Institute for Sustainable Plant Protection of the National Research Council of Italy (CNR)
-- [**Marco Beccuti**](https://elixir-iib-training.github.io/website/instructors/marco_beccuti.html) - Dep. of Molecular Biotechnology and Health Sciences, University of Torino, IT
+- **Marco Beccuti** - Dep. of Molecular Biotechnology and Health Sciences, University of Torino, IT
--
+- **Loredana Le Pera** - ELIXIR-IIB Training Coordinator Deputy, IBIOM/IBPM-CNR, IT
+- **Allegra Via** - ELIXIR-IIB Training Coordinator, IBPM-CNR, IT
 <br>
 <br>